KC-7/ecommerce/README.md

     <meta name="robots" content="noindex,nofollow">
 {% endblock %}

-Pages with no idex, no follow are not crawlable.
+Pages with no index, no follow are not crawlable as intended:

 <img src="readme_images/tests/lighthouse/seo-no-index-no-follow.png" style="max-width: 60%;">